+Parathyroid tumors usually are benign

 A technique developed at ASCM is minimally invasive parathyroidectomy (MIP).
 Traditional surgery involves a 4 inch incision on the ventral (front) of the neck.
 MIP involves mapping the exact location of the parathyroid tumor with ultrasound imaging while the patient is positioned on the operating table.
 During MIP, a 1/2 to 1" incision is made directly over the tumor, muscles are separated, tumor is exteriorized out of the incision and then removed.
 At the conclusion of surgery, local anesthetic called Nocita is injected in the surgical site, which provides pain relief for up to 72 hours after the procedure.

 Aftercare and Results

-After surgery, you can continue to give your pet a prescribed pain reliever to minimize discomfort.
+After surgery, you can continue to give your pet a prescribed pain reliever to minimize discomfort (most dogs do not need any pain medication with the MIP technique and Nocita).
 It’s also extremely important to limit your dog’s activity for 3 weeks after surgery.

-About 50% of dogs that have a parathyroid tumor removed will develop a low calcium level in the blood.
+About one third of dogs that have a parathyroid tumor removed will develop a low calcium level in the blood.
 Dogs that have a high calcium level (>14 mg/dl) prior to surgery are much more prone to developing this problem.
 Left untreated, a low calcium level could be fatal in some patients.
 Warning signs of this problem may include rubbing the face, dilation of the pupils, twitching muscles, loss of appetite, weakness and seizures.
 If any of these signs are seen at home, please call us as soon as possible and bring your companion in for an evaluation.
-If blood tests show that the calcium level is low in your pet’s blood, medication will be prescribed for a few weeks until the remaining parathyroid glands start functioning again.
+Calcitriol will be prescribed for a few weeks until the remaining parathyroid glands start functioning again.